department-of-veterans-affairs/vets-website/content/pages/healthcare/eligibility.md

 If none of the above apply to you, you may still qualify for care based on your income.
 Learn more about how the amount of money your family makes can affect whether you qualify for VA benefits.
 [Learn more about income limits](http://nationalincomelimits.vaftl.us/).

-If you separated under a dishonorable discharge, visit healthcare.gov to find out if you qualify for health insurance.
-[Go to healthcare.gov](https://www.healthcare.gov/).

 </div>

 <div markdown="0"><br></div>